samliddicott/meet4k/README.md

     |00000000 00000000 00000000|          ............
 00000030
                                                            0000003c

 Send an RPC to set some unit 6 selector 6 configuration.
 The first byte sometimes corresponds to an offset in the configuration.
 The second byte is the number of bytes to set.
-The third byte (and maybe 4th byte) are data sometimes little endian, sometimes big endian.
+The third byte (and maybe 4th byte) are data -- sometimes little endian, sometimes big endian.

-This example turns of camera effects
+This example turns off camera effects

     meet4k OBSBOT hex=000100

 This example enables tracking mode

     meet4k OBSBOT hex=000102

+You cannot concatenate hex sequences together for multiple commands, instead send multiple hex= commands (on the same command line):

+    meet4k OBSBOT hex=000102 hex=0d020101

 But there are nicer commands to control camera effects, and they can be chained together